kimbliu/kimbliu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Kim and I'm a PhD candidate at Stanford University interested in computational physics and numerical modeling.
+I'm <b>Kim</b> and I'm a PhD candidate at Stanford University interested in computational physics and numerical modeling.
 My current research with the [Mani Group](https://manigroup.stanford.edu) is on drag reduction effects of superhydrophobic surfaces in turbulent fluid flow.

 PARAGRAPH ABOUT LOOKING FOR JOB
 space space space